circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 You can find more config examples for this image on the [Developer Hub](https://circleci.com/developer/images/image/cimg/base), and the source code and documentation on [GitHub](https://github.com/CircleCI-Public/cimg-base).

-The example below demonstrates using the next-gen Go image, which is based off the `base` image above.
+The example below demonstrates how to use the next-gen Go image, which is based off the `base` image above.

 ```yaml
   myjob: